JWLD/Nasijona/README.md

 A platform for Nazarene artisans to promote and sell their crafts.

 ### About
 Final project MVP from the Founders and Coders Nazareth bootcamp.

-### Installation Instructions
+View it [here](https://nazbay.herokuapp.com/).